Polymer/old-docs-site/app/3.0/docs/polyfills.md

 <!--toc -->

 Polymer 3.x has been developed alongside and tested with a new suite of v1-spec compatible polyfills for custom elements and shadow DOM.
-You can test Polymer 3.x using the latest 2.0 version of `webcomponentsjs`, which is included as a dev dependency to Polymer 3.x. (`webcomponentsjs` versions prior to 1.0 support the older, v0 specifications for custom elements and shadow DOM.)
+These versions no longer include the HTML imports polyfill, and have been developed to work with ES6 modules.
+You can test Polymer 3.x using the latest 2.0 version of `webcomponentsjs` v2.0.0 or later.

+(Polyfill versions v1.x.x  include the HTML imports polyfill, and are compatible with Polymer 2.x.
+Versions prior to v1.0 support the older, v0 specifications for custom elements and shadow DOM.)

 There are two main ways to load the polyfills:

 *   `webcomponents-bundle.js` includes all of the polyfills necessary to run on any of the supported browsers.
 Because all browsers receive all polyfills, this results in extra bytes being sent to browsers that support one or more feature.
+This replaces the v1.x `webcomponents-lite.js` bundle.

 *   `webcomponents-loader.js` performs client-side feature-detection and loads just the required polyfills.
 This requires an extra round-trip to the server, but saves bandwidth for browsers